-Applicants who need additional information or have other enquiries/questions, but did not find the relevant information on this website can contact the Embassy as follows:
+Applicants who need additional information or have other enquiries/questions, but did not find the relevant information on this website can Contact the visa and consular section

 Phone: Sunday to Thursday 08:00 – 11.00 a.m. on Tel.
 96054084 (telephone call service only / no SMS or WhatsApp).

 Please note that due to German Data Protection Law, no information on ongoing or pending visa applications can be given!